Keyboard shortcuts

 5. Is case-sensitive (RFC-0001 ≠ rfc-0001)

-Timestamp Format:
+Date Format:

 Future Extensions:

 Additional resource types MAY be added via RFC amendment.
-New resource types MUST follow the same structural patterns defined in [[RFC-0002:C-CRUD-VERBS]].
+New resource types MUST follow the same structural patterns defined in RFC-0002:C-CRUD-VERBS.

 Since: v0.1.0